What to do in Paris in the Autumn

 Paris Fall Activities

 Beaujolais Nouveau is the third Thursday of November.
-This is a fun celebration for wine lovers.
-If you are looking to participate in Beaujolais Nouveau in Paris, there are some wine shops and bars offering free tastings of young wine made from Gamay grapes.
+It is a fun celebration for wine lovers.
+If you want to participate in Beaujolais Nouveau in Paris, some wine shops and bars offer free tastings of young wine made from Gamay grapes.

-You may have to pay for a wine tasting in Paris wine bars as not all of them are going to be free.
-This is an excellent opportunity to enjoy this celebration while in Paris.
+You may have to pay for a wine tasting in Paris wine bars, as not all are free.
+However, this is an excellent opportunity to enjoy this celebration in Paris.
 While tasting the wines, you can enjoy cheese, charcuterie, and other snacks.

 What to Wear in Paris in the Autumn